 Impact of Higher Fidelity Graphics

 With 8K graphics and ray tracing, shape language principles get a glow-up.
-In Cyberpunk 2077 sequels, square shape language could shine in neon-lit towers, while flowing hair forms add realism to curves.
+In Cyberpunk 2077 sequels, square shape language could shine in neon-lit towers, while shape language examples like flowing hair add realism to curves.
 Detail won’t ditch shapes—it’ll amplify them, making shape language meaning sharper and deeper.

 Shape language in character design will stretch—wild in stylized worlds, grounded in real ones, and dynamic in random creations.
 High fidelity just makes it louder.